 When a house is settling, cracks begin to form because voids are created.
 One part of the house is staying still, while another part of the house is dropping.
-Most homes in the United States are constructed with hundreds of wooden boards fastened together with nails, screws, and wall materials to support several thousand pounds of structure.
-Diagonal cracks in the drywall and stair-step cracks in the brick are usually a definite sign of settlement.
+The crack opens and expands as one part of the house settles faster than another.

 The challenge with diagnosing houses with settlement is to determine exactly what is settling because there are multiple building components that could be the source of the settling.
 Since many things could be going wrong, a professional assessment is recommended.

 While this list may seem long, a building expert trained in foundation repair should be able to identify the specific causes of the house settling and construct a plan that will halt future settlement.